-GO 300 Introduction to Dinosaurs (MLL)

-This course is an introduction to the paleontology of dinosaurs.
+GO 300 Introduction to Dinosaurs (MLL) This course is an introduction to the paleontology of dinosaurs.
 The preservation, history of dinosaur studies, evolution, classification, behaviors, extinction, and current topics concerning dinosaurs are discussed.
-This course satisfies the Liberal Learnings requirement for the Natural Sciences majors.
-3:0:3

-GO 315 Special Topics in Geology
+This course satisfies the Liberal Learning requirement for the Natural Sciences majors.
+3:0:3 GO 310 Sedimentology and Stratigraphy The purpose of this course is to study the origin of sedimentary rocks and the physical processes that commonly influence them (deposition to diagenesis).
+The other portion of the course focuses on knowing the various types of stratigraphic units and methods of dating and correlation.
+The laboratory exercises will reinforce these concepts.
+3:3:4 GO 315 Special Topics in Geology

-This course will consist of an in-depth examination of specific areas of geology at the upper.
-It may be repeated once for credit with a change in topic.
+This course will consist of an in-depth examination of specific areas of geology at the upper level.
+It may be repeated once for credit with a change of topic.
 Variable credit: 1-4 hours.